RutledgePaulV/kube-api/readme.md

 The [fabric8.io kubernetes client](https://github.com/fabric8io/kubernetes-client) for java is robust and comprehensive but it's rather painful to use from Clojure due to its focus on OOP ergonomics.
-That said, the fabric8 implementation has been my primary reference when implementing hairy IO.
+That said, the fabric8 implementation has been my primary reference when implementing the trickier pieces of IO.

 ## Modules